About

 In 2023 we did a pilot study so people with pain could try these new programs, and tell us what they thought of them and how we as researchers could do better.
 We learned a lot about what was needed to make it easier to take part in research and things we could do to improve the programs.

-In 2024 based on the pilot study, we received additional NIH funding to evaluate the pain programs on a larger scale in our Twin Cities communities.
-The study programs will be offered starting in Winter 2025, with screening for eligibility taking place in Fall 2024.
+In 2024, based on the pilot study, we received additional NIH funding to evaluate the pain programs on a larger scale in our Twin Cities communities.
+The study programs began being offered starting in Winter 2025, with ongoing screening for eligibility taking place currently.

 Our Focus